Acupuncture for acne vulgaris

-The most common form of acne is called acne vulgaris and is a skin disease that occurs when hair follicles are clogged with dead skin cells and oil.
+The most common form of acne is called acne vulgaris.
+It is a skin disease that occurs when hair follicles are clogged with dead skin cells and oil.

-In acupuncture theory, acne is caused by too much heat in the body.
+In traditional Chinese medicine theory, skin issues such as acne are caused by too much heat in the body.
 Heat can be caused by:

 - Hormone imbalance (luteal hormone-LH)

 - Eating too much spicy foods

 - Drinking too much alcohol

 - Eating too much sugar